indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_config_file.rst

 Adding Python Packages to Executables
 =====================================

-A just-created ``PythonExecutable`` Starlark type contains just the Python interpreter and standard library derived from the :py:class:`PythonDistribution` from which it came.
+A just-created :py:class:`PythonExecutable` Starlark type contains just the Python interpreter and standard library derived from the :py:class:`PythonDistribution` from which it came.
 While you can use PyOxidizer to produce an executable containing just a normal Python *distribution* with nothing else, many people